TnYtCoder/InstaFans/README.md

 -----

 > [!WARNING]
 >This Tool Is `Made For Research & Education Purposes.
-If You Use This Tool For Hacking or Other Illegal Activities `I'll Be Not Responsible In Such Cases`.
+If You Use This Tool For Hacking or Other Illegal Activities `I Will Not Be Responsible In Such Cases`.

 > [!NOTE]
 > Read The Following Possible Situations